 - We may disclose health information about you to doctors, treatment workforce members, medical students, or other facility personnel who are involved in your treatment here.
-Different facilities and different departments or offices within this facility may share health information about you to coordinate the different things you need, such as medication orders, lab work, and various tests. - We may disclose to community services or disclose to community services boards or to other providers health information they may need to prescreen you for services or to prepare and carry out your individualized services or discharge plan.
+Different facilities and different departments or offices within this facility may share health information about you in order to coordinate the different things you need, such as medication orders, lab work, and various tests. - We may disclose to community services boards or to other providers health information they may need to prescreen you for services or to prepare and carry out your individualized services or discharge plan.